Gaylor conspiracy theory: Scholarly assessment

 Various authors and academics have described Gaylor as a conspiracy theory.
 American sociologist Brian Donovan of the University of Kansas has extensively studied fandoms, Swift, and the various subsets of Swifties.
-He published a paper dedicated to Gaylors in December 2024, affirming the queer interpretation of her music but disapproved of harmful parasocial interactions and queer reimagination of Swift's life.
+He published a paper dedicated to Gaylors in December 2024, affirming the queer interpretation of her music but disapproving of harmful parasocial interactions and queer reimagination of Swift's life.

-Frankie de la Cretaz of Xtra Magazine stated it is homophobic to expect a queer lens not be applied to Swift's songs and writing.
-Gay Times author Zoya Raza Sheikh argued, "while there's nothing wrong with viewing Swift's work through a queer lens, there's an issue when these readings are mainstreamed – and therefore legitimized", and suggested that listeners looking for queer visibility should explore acts like Reneé Rapp or Omar Apollo instead of Swift.
+Frankie de la Cretaz of Xtra Magazine stated that it is homophobic to expect a queer lens not be applied to Swift's songs and writing.
+Gay Times author Zoya Raza Sheikh argued, "while there's nothing wrong with viewing Swift's work through a queer lens, there's an issue when these readings are mainstreamed — and therefore legitimized", and suggested that listeners looking for queer visibility should explore acts like Reneé Rapp or Omar Apollo instead of Swift.

-Pride Magazine's Rachel Kiley opined that coming-out is not always a big annoucement, and that both queer readings of art and queer-flagging have long been a part of queer culture.”
-English columnist Sarah Ditum wrote in The Critic that, while a popular musician being closeted made sense in the 20th century—as was the case of the English singer-songwriter George Michael, it does not apply to the 21st-century as queerness is no longer a "career impediment" for pop artists.
-Ditum cited Rapp, Chappell Roan, and Billie Eilish as examples of successful and openly queer, female popstars.'
+Pride Magazines Rachel Kiley opined that coming-out is not always a big announcement, and that both queer readings of art and queer-flagging have long been a part of queer culture.
+English columnist Sarah Ditum wrote in The Critic that, while a popular musician being closeted made sense in the 20th century — as was the case of the English singer-songwriter George Michael, it does not apply to the 21st-century as queerness is no longer a "career impediment" for pop artists.
+Ditum cited Rapp, Chappell Roan, and Billie Eilish as examples of successful and openly queer female popstars.'